 With romantic peaks to ramble, idyllic villages to discover, and inspirational literary locations to explore, the Lake District in Cumbria, England, is as much a dream destination for culture vultures as it is for walkers, hikers and nature-lovers.
-It’s a top spot for family breaks too, especially given the region’s Beatrix Potter connections and exciting outdoor activities.
-Read on to discover our top 12 most beautiful places in the Lake District, with further inspiration (and practical information) available in our guidebook, The Rough Guide to the Lake District.
+The Lake District is also a top spot for family breaks, with the region’s Beatrix Potter connections and exciting outdoor activities.
+If you are wondering what are the most beautiful places in the Lake District to visit read on for our top picks, with further inspiration (and practical information) available in our travel guide Rough Guide Staycations: The Lake District.

 If you’re near Windermere Jetty, be sure to explore the museum's matchless collection of Victorian and Edwardian steam launches and historic boats, among them Margaret, the world’s oldest yacht, and Arthur Ransome’s Coch-y-Bondhu, the real-life water craft behind one of his Swallows and Amazons boats.

 As for where to stay, glamping doesn’t get better than Windermere’s Low Wray National Trust campsite, with cool accommodation options ranging from tree tents and camping pods, to spacious woodland safari tents.
 If camping (however glamourous) isn’t your style, you could always book a room in an elegant lake-view guesthouse, like the heavenly Angel Inn.
 Either way, if you choose to stay in the vicinity of Lake Windermere, you'll be blessed with some of Cumbria's most beautiful views.